criteo-cookbooks/mesos_cookbook/README.md

 This cookbook is tested against the following Apache Mesos versions:

+* 1.4.0
 * 1.1.0
-* 1.0.1
-* 1.0.0

-We intend to support at most the three latest versions of Apache Mesos.
+We intend to support at most the mesos version used in Criteo and the latest official release.

 Attributes
 ----------